alibabacloud-howto/microservices/README.md

 1. Check the Bucket Domain Name

-    In [Alibaba Cloud OSSweb console](https://oss.console.aliyun.com/bucket), select your OSS bucket from the list at left, then check *Bucket Domain Name* for **Internet Access** in your OSS bucket page.
+    In [Alibaba Cloud OSS web console](https://oss.console.aliyun.com/bucket), select your OSS bucket from the list at left, then check *Bucket Domain Name* for **Internet Access** in your OSS bucket page.
 It must be like "tf-howo-oss-microservices.oss-cn-qingdao.aliyuncs.com".

 2. Access your website.